DaleWylie/Holcim-Call-Sage/README.md

 ## Core Features

 -   **AI-Powered Review Generation**: Automatically generates a structured and objective review of a call, including scores, justifications, and an overall summary.
--   **Interactive Chat Assistant**: After a review is generated, users can open a chat panel to ask the AI follow-up questions about the review, the transcript, or the call itself, enabling deeper, conversational analysis.
 -   **Standardised Scoring Matrix**: The application uses a core, rigid scoring matrix to ensure a consistent evaluation baseline for all standard reviews.
 -   **Ad-Hoc Custom Criteria**: Quality managers can add their own temporary criteria via the Settings panel for specific, one-off evaluations.
 These criteria are session-based and reset on page reload.
 -   **Transcript & Audio Input**: Users can either paste a call transcript directly (e.g., from Genesys Cloud) or upload a `.wav` audio recording for the AI to transcribe and analyze.